 A handful of communities have decriminalized both the possession of small amounts of marijuana (under 20 grams) as well as the possession of drug paraphernalia.

-Issuing citations instead of making arrests for possession of small amounts of marijuana or drug paraphernalia allows law enforcement to focus on more serious crimes while courts save money on prosecutions and court dockets are reduced, advocates say.
+According to advocates of the policy, issuing citations instead of making arrests for possession of small amounts of marijuana or drug paraphernalia allows law enforcement to focus on more serious crimes, while courts save money on prosecutions and court dockets are reduced.

-Find a Miami Attorney for Drug Paraphernalia Charges
+Find an Attorney for Drug Paraphernalia Charges in Miami

-If you were arrested or ticketed by the Miami police, Miami-Dade County sheriff's deputies or a Florida Highway Patrol trooper for possession of drug paraphernalia, you should consider seeking the immediate advice of a local attorney experienced in defending people against drug paraphernalia charges.
+If you were arrested or ticketed by the Miami police, Miami-Dade County sheriff's deputies, or a Florida Highway Patrol trooper for possession of drug paraphernalia, you should consider seeking the immediate advice of a local attorney who is experienced in defending people against drug paraphernalia charges.

-Hubbs Law will work hard to scrutinize the evidence against you in an effort to have your drug paraphernalia charges reduced or dismissed.
+If we accept your case, Hubbs Law Firm will work hard to scrutinize the evidence against you in an effort to have your drug paraphernalia charges reduced or dismissed.
 We are prepared to aggressively defend you against a possession of drug paraphernalia charge and we are prepared to take your case to trial, if necessary.

 At Hubbs Law, we represent people throughout Miami-Dade County, including the cities of Miami, Miami Beach, Hialeah, Miami Gardens, South Miami, Homestead, Doral and Palmetto Bay, as well as students attending college in the Miami area.
 Our clients range from Miami natives to visitors from around the world.
-We always work for the best possible results, and we will challenge the evidence, or the arrest itself.
+We always work for the best possible results, and we often challenge the evidence or the arrest itself.

-to schedule a free consultation with our experienced Miami criminal defense lawyer.
+Contact us today at (305) 570-4802 to schedule a free consultation with our experienced Miami drug crime lawyers.